pslyman/clean-card/README.md

 # clean-card
 A self help repository to getting your first website up and running.
 Powered by Angular and Heroku.
+My hope is that this will get you started, and you can make it much better than it is now.
 Example website: porterlyman.com.

 - Contains styling for mobile devices, tablets, and computer screens.
 - Has URL hashes so you can share your website with certain tabs or experience tiles already open.